unifi-utilities/unifios-utilities/nextdns/README.md

 * The NextDNS docker image is not supported by NextDNS.
 It is built out of this repo.
 If you make any enhancements please contribute back via a Pull Request.
 * If you want to inject custom DNS names into NextDNS use --add-host docker commands.
 The /etc/resolv.conf and /etc/hosts is  generated from that and --dns.
 * Edit [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) and update its values to reflect your environment (specifically the container name)
-* If you want IPv6 support use [20-dnsipv6.conflist](../cni-plugins/20-dnsipv6.conflist) and [10-dnsipv6.sh](../dns-common/on_boot.d/10-dnsipv6.sh).
+* If you want IPv6 support use [20-dnsipv6.conflist](../cni-plugins/20-dnsipv6.conflist) and update [10-dns.sh](../dns-common/on_boot.d/10-dns.sh) with the IPv6 addresses.
 Also, please provide IPv6 servers to podman using --dns arguments.

 ### Docker
 The official repo is boostchicken/nextdns-udm.
 Latest will always refer to the latest builds, there are also tags for each NextDNS release (e.g. 1.6.4).